LeCoupa/LeCoupa/README.md

-### Hi!
-I'm Julien.
+### Hey, I'm Julien.
 Follow me to learn more about my favorite Vue, Nuxt, Adonis and Tailwind packages.

 ### Otherwise, I spend most of my time building these two amazing products.